LHyunn/VF_MASTER/README.md

 # VF Generator On NDT images for welded pipes

 VF Generator is a tool for generating virtual defects on non-destructive testing (NDT) images of welded pipes.
 It allows you to overlay various types of defects on the images.
 Please note that I do not have ownership of the data used for the research, so I cannot publicly share the images.

 >Currently supported types of defects: IP, PO, Scratch, Leftover, CT

+##### `THE PROVIDED CODE IS WRITTEN BASED ON THE IMAGE SIZE OF 1256*1256 PROVIDED BY THE COMPANY FOR US.`

 ## Features